Image by (Joenomias) Menno de Jong from Pixabay

 “No. My alarm just went off.
 It’s 5 am.
 You haven’t gone to bed?”

 “No. I had to finish this.
 I have a customer that might like it.
-I’ll go to sleep now.
-I don’t have any appointments until 2 pm this afternoon.
-I’ll set my alarm for noon.
 Can you call me at noon to make sure I get up?”

 Gracie turned to look at Dennis when he didn’t answer her.
 He was in bed with his clothes on snoring as if he had been in bed for hours.